The Radio Amateurs' Emergency Network

 USB

-NBFM - Data communication (shared with APRS)
+FM - Data communication (shared with APRS)

 145.200 Emergency Communications Groups utilising this frequency should take steps to avoid interference to ISS operations in non-emergency situations.